|

 Operations

-• Uitkomst sold 56 320t of high-grade coal during the quarter (FY2024 Q3: 75 590t) and no sales of lower grade middlings coal (FY2024 Q3: nil).
-Coal preparation plant yields improved due to operational improvement initiatives from 60% to 73% over the period to help ameliorate some of the lower ROM coal production;
+• Uitkomst Colliery sold 68 020t of high-grade coal during the quarter (FY2024 Q4: 62 274t), a 9% increase on 2024 sales, and had no sales of the lower grade middlings coal (FY2024 Q4: 10 099).
+Coal plant yields remained high at 69% due to operational improvement initiatives over the period, which offset the lower ROM coal production to result in improved sales volumes;

-• Limited activities were undertaken at the Company's Vele Aluwani semi-soft coking coal (SSCC) and TC colliery (Vele Colliery or Vele) and Greater Soutpansberg Projects (GSP); and
+• Limited activities were undertaken at the Company's Vele Aluwani semi-soft coking coal (SSCC) and thermal coal (TC) Colliery (Vele Colliery or Vele), whilst the numerous coal deposits within the Greater Soutpansberg Projects (GSP) were evaluated and prioritised for development; and

-• Depressed TC prices continued with average prices of USD96/t for the three months, compared to USD110/t in Q2 FY2025 and USD97/t in Q3 of FY2024.
-Premium steelmaking HCC prices have decreased, averaging USD187/t in the quarter compared to USD312/t in FY2024 Q3.
+• Depressed TC prices continued with average prices of USD90/t for the three months, compared to USD96/t in Q3 FY2025 and USD108/t in Q4 of FY2024.
+Premium steelmaking HCC prices have decreased, averaging USD184/t in the quarter compared to USD243/t in FY2024 Q4.

 Corporate

-• Available cash and facilities of USD9 million at the period end (FY2025 Q2: USD4 million);
+• Available cash and facilities was USD7.4 million at the period end (FY2025 Q3: USD9 million);

-• Kinetic Development Group Ltd. has made payments amounting to USD20 000 000 for the purchase of the MC Mining shares as part of the share subscription agreement during the quarter.
+• Kinetic Development Group Limited (KDG) made payments amounting to USD10 million for the purchase of MC Mining shares, as part of the share subscription agreement, during the quarter.
+USD5 million of the payment relates to the third Second Closing and USD5 million of the payment relates to the fourth Second Closing as per the Share Subscription Agreement.

-• The company made a further repayment of ZAR100 000 000 to the IDC during the quarter.
+• The Company made a further repayment of R10 million towards the Industrial Development Corporation (IDC) loan during the quarter.

 |